VrindaTyagi/design-pallets/README.md

 # design-pallets

-A collection of recreated design prompts to help me learn css/scss
+A collection of web design pallets to practice  CSS/SCSS and UI/UX fundamentals.
+Third party UI libraries are also used occationally.